eMedicine Specialties > Obstetrics and Gynecology > Labor and Delivery

 Maternal verbal consent should be obtained prior to the forceps attempt, although the procedure may need to be performed emergently or after the mother has been medicated.
 If a planned forceps delivery is to be performed (ie, for maternal medical indications), counseling and consent may be completed prior to the onset of active labor.

 The decision of what type of anesthesia is used should be made before initiating the delivery.
 An adequate level of anesthesia should be in effect before forceps application.
-Although published reports suggest that using only local infiltration anesthesia to the perineal body is enough, the authors believe that this type of anesthesia is far less than adequate.
+Although published reports suggest that using only local infiltration anesthesia to the perineal body is enough, the authors believe that this type of anesthesia may be less than adequate.
 Very few women can tolerate forceps application without, at a minimum, pudendal block anesthesia.
 Attempts to "force the issue" with inadequate anesthesia may be intolerable to the mother.
 Pudendal block anesthesia may be augmented with intravenous sedation.

 Adequate anesthesia is also achievable with regional or general anesthesia.
 Regional anesthesia is often used; general anesthesia is usually reserved for very unusual emergency situations.
 With the former, the patient should be prepared and draped after the anesthesia has been delivered via epidural or spinal injection.
 With the latter, the surgeon should be ready, with the patient properly draped, before administration of general anesthesia.